kammitama5/kammitama5.github.io/_posts/2018-6-20-Wednesday-June-20th.md

   I've met from that company.
 Their reasoning makes a lot of sense to me, even though I need to get better technically and just write a lot more code (which I'm working on every day).
 They also have an SF office, and I asked Aditya if they'd possibly have a Haskell meetup or something there, because he'd meet some great people in the Bay who do Haskell.
   He's moving there soon.
 I'd go, also.
-I really enjoyed speaking with everyong at that company, and I like their values.
+I really enjoyed speaking with everyone at that company, and I like their values.

 ## In real life
 - I met both Joaquim Breitner (who I've only ever seen via posts on github issues or pull requests or on mailing lists